Rebecca J. Stahl, MA

 Esophageal dilation is done to treat a narrowing in the esophagus, called a

 stricture.
-This happens when there is a build-up of scar tissue, which may be due to conditions like:
+This happens when there is a build-up of scar tissue, which may be due to:

 Some factors that may increase the risk of complications include:

 Talk to your doctor about these risks before the procedure.